edutap-eu/.github/profile/README.md

 # eduTAP

-eduTAP as "educational tapping", derived from the marketing term "tap to pay", "tap to open", "tap to ride" by Apple and Google, describing the act of "tap" a smartphone on a reader device to perform a transaction.
+eduTAP as "educational tapping", derived from the marketing term "tap to pay", "tap to open", and "tap to ride" by Apple and Google, describing the act of "tap" a smartphone on a reader device to perform a transaction.

 In an educational context, a person can tap their smartphone (with specific passes in the wallet) to: